 What Expectant Moms Want to Know Part 2.
 Maybe you’re a soon-to-be mom yourself.
-You may find comfort in knowing, like you, many pregnant women have questions about their oral health during pregnancy.
+You may find comfort in knowing, like you, that many pregnant women have questions about their oral health during pregnancy.
 This is the second blog in this series covering that very topic!

 Dental Work Requiring Medications and Pregnancy

-Any dentist should assess your needs as a pregnant mother BEFORE administering anything.
+Any general dentist should assess your needs as a pregnant mother BEFORE administering anything.
 If they don’t ask you any questions before wanting to give you something, run, not walk, to the nearest exit and leave.